robinmaiwald/rotsys-extended-sat/README.md

 Once again I do not take credit for the framework but the parameters I added.
 I will list them (all) here soon:

-Parameters added my Robin Maiwald
+Parameters added my Robin Maiwald \n
--delPM
+-delPM                             \n
--fixMUP    (Will be in the clean version)
+-fixMUP    (Will be in the clean version) \n
 -fixMLow   (Will be in the clean version)
 -octFix
 -goodOcta  (Will be in the clean version)